mattjw/sparkql/README.md

     text = String(name="body")
 ```

-Here are a few examples of creating dicts from `Article`...
+Here are a few examples of creating dicts from `Article`:

 ```python
 Article.make_dict(